ThijsZijdel/Corendon-LostLuggage/README.md

 - doc 						(folder for documentation)
-	- Manual.pdf 			(full manual, inc. instalation)
+	- Manual.pdf 			(full manual, inc. installation)
   	- Poster.png  			(for giving an impression of the app)
    	- Responsibilities.pdf 	(responsibilities for each author)